robindouglasjohnson/gruescript/docs/gruescript.md

-inside a braced expression, and the contents of the variable or property are the internal name of a thing (and that thing's internal name is lowercase), the result will be a capitalised or uppercase version of the display name.
+inside a braced expression, and the contents of the variable or property are the internal name of a thing (and that thing's internal name is lowercase), the result will be a capitalised or uppercase version of its *screen name*.

 This can also be applied to articles and pronoun references in braced expressions.
 If an article is UPPERCASED, it will